-The CSCDGR strives to provide education programs that meet the needs of all of its students.
-It is for this reason that educational programs and services for students with special needs are offered.
-Thus, each student benefits from an environment and a teaching program that promote their learning, socialization and full development.
+The Conseil scolaire catholique des Grandes Rivières strives to offer educational programs that meet the needs of all its students.
+This is why educational programs and services for students with special needs are offered.
+In this way, each student benefits from an environment and an educational program that promotes their learning, socialization and full development.

-In order to maximize student success, as well as their integration into the school and the community, the Board commits to:
+In order to maximize student success, as well as their integration into the school and the community, the Council is committed to:

 Intervention pyramid

-Our process for helping students with special needs encourages parents to actively participate in decision-making regarding their child's educational progress.
-Service delivery is delivered using the Pyramid of Intervention model with the Board referral process.
+Our process for supporting students with special needs encourages the parent to be actively involved in decision-making regarding their child's educational path.
+Service delivery is provided through the Intervention Pyramid model with the Board's referral process.

-The intervention pyramid generally has three levels of intensity.
-The frequency and level of support increases with each tier, from tier 1 to tier 3.
-It is a flexible and fluid service model.
-An intervention, or service, can be added, modified or withdrawn according to the strengths and needs of students and teachers during the school year.
+The intervention pyramid typically has three levels of intensity.
+The frequency and level of support increases from level 1 to level 3.
+This is a flexible and fluid service model.
+An intervention, or service, can be added, modified, or removed based on the strengths and needs of students and teachers throughout the school year.

-It is important for the school to align the different services it provides to students requiring enrichment, remediation and re-education.
+It is important for the school to align the different services it provides to students requiring enrichment, remediation and rehabilitation.
 The same goes for all the interventions made with students and the services offered to them.
-Everyone must be aligned using the pyramid.
+All must be aligned using the pyramid.
 This alignment allows:

 The interventions of the school strategic team must be found in all three levels in order to prevent academic and social difficulties.
 In addition, the interventions of levels one, two and three carried out with the students must be the subject of continuous evaluation.
 This will be carried out at regular intervals, pre-established by the school strategy team.
 This evaluation ensures the effectiveness of interventions and the coordination of services.